 How Medical Emergencies and Disabilities Affect Car Accident Lawsuits

 When someone experiences a medical emergency while driving, they could lose control of their vehicle and cause a crash.
-When a vehicle accident is caused by a medical emergency or disability, there may be a specific defense that a person can use in a car accident lawsuit that shields them from legal responsibility.
+When a vehicle accident is caused by a medical emergency or disability, there may be a specific legal defense available.
+This defense can shield a person from legal responsibility in a car accident lawsuit.
 Understanding how this works can help you protect your rights if you find yourself in this situation.

 What is the “Sudden Medical Emergency” Defense?

 Many states have laws recognizing that there may be legitimate instances in which drivers suddenly become incapacitated through no fault of their own.
 The sudden medical emergency defense allows these drivers to avoid responsibility for a car accident.
-If a lawsuit has been filed by an injured party, the driver suffering a sudden medical emergency may be able to get the suit dismissed if they can successfully use this defense.
+If an injured party files a lawsuit, the driver experiencing a sudden medical emergency may use this defense.
+If successful, the driver could get the lawsuit dismissed.

 How a Driver Can Prove a Sudden Medical Emergency